canonical/github-runner-operator/README.md

 machines to host them.
 Every runner performs only one job, after which it unregisters from GitHub to ensure that each job runs in a clean environment.

-The charm will periodically check the number of idle runners and spawn or destroy runners as necessary to match the number provided by configuration of runners.
+The charm will periodically check the number of runners and spawn or destroy runners as necessary to match the number provided by configuration of runners.
 Both the reconciliation interval and the number of runners to maintain are configurable.

 ## Usage